copernicus-mogley/zkav.club/README.md

 Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps – aiming to provide access to this previously exclusive knowledge to the entire world.

-### Live event production and promotion
+### Live community engagement

 Empowering and amplifying the voices of our communities:

-- Audiovisual recording and livestreaming for staged presentations and panels
+- Recording and livestreaming of presentations, panels and workshops
-- Community-powered content creation studio for interviews, podcasts, stories, etc
+- Community-powered content creation
-- Hype and interaction, plus audience audio/video tech support
+- Social network hype and and tech support
-- Rebroadcasting to social networks, media and chat platforms
+- Restreaming to social networks, media and chat platforms
-- Language localisation: Transcription and translations
+- Language localisation: Transcription and translation of video livestreams
-- Clip making and other community contests
+- Clip editing and community contests
-- Editing, post-production and publishing
+- Post-production and publishing
 - Graphic design for web, video and print

 ### Join the club!